 Alicia Wood became our pastor July 1, 2015.
 She is a recent graduate of Boston University School of Theology.
 She was our pastoral presence in summer 2014 while our pastor was on study leave.
-She has one daughter, who is a freshman in college.
+She has one adult daughter.

 Rachel Kgama became our executive administrator in July 2015.
 She’s been a member of our staff since 2005.
 A native of Monticello in the Catskills, Rachel attended City College and Cambridge Business School in New York City.
 She is a retired supervisor from General Motors Acceptance Corp. in Syracuse.
 She’s married and has two adult daughters and one grandchild.
 Rachel has been an elder in the Lighthouse of Ministries for 10 years.
 Her hobbies and interests include traveling, movies, especially old black and white movies, books, plants and baking.

 Galyn Murphy-Stanley became our outreach coordinator in March 2015.
 Galyn, a Syracuse native and Nottingham High School graduate, has three degrees from Syracuse University: two bachelor’s, one in fine arts and one in education, and a master’s in special education.
 She does case management for the U.S. Department of Labor.
 Her experience includes being an education fairness advocate with Exceptional Family Resources and a special education teacher in the city school district.
 She is married to George Stanley Jr., MD, obstetrician-gynecologist at the Syracuse Community Health Center.
-They have three children: Aydan, 17, a junior at Nottingham; Brynn, 14, an eighth-grader at Ed Smith School; and Devin, 11, a sixth-grader at Ed Smith.
+They have three children: Aydan, 19, a sophomore at Syracuse University; Brynn, 17, a junior at Nottingham High School; and Devin, 14, a freshman at Nottingham.
 Her hobbies include gardening, volunteering at food pantries and taking a self-defense class with her family.

 Tim Neiss has been our building superintendent since December 2014.
 Tim grew up in Rome, N.Y.
 He’s a graduate of Onondaga Community College and Virginia Commonwealth University with a degree in therapeutic recreation.
 He’s worked for Water Safari in Old Forge and has 20 years of experience in apartment maintenance.
 He most recently worked for Choice Hotels.
 He has three children and is married to Kristi, who works for Onondaga County.
 They live in the town of Clay.
 His interests include sports — fishing, snowmobiling, volleyball and softball.